engineering-collaboration/book/docs/book/introduction/motivation.md

 ### Commit to deploy

-Commit to deploy describes the lead time from the last software change to make it into a new release for code deployment.
+Commit to deploy describes the lead time from the last software change making it into a new release for code deployment.

 ### Recover from down time